saadtony/ChemPy/README.md

 These notebooks are *alive* - they are constantly being updated and improved.
 So please keep coming back for updates or simply clone the repository and keep it up to date.

+If you have suggestions, comments, or requests please use the Issues tab.

 This material is released under the [MIT license](LICENSE).

 ## Viewing the Notebooks in This Repository: